Plan Routes with Orders on the Route Planning Orders Map

-Route4Me’s dynamic routing software is compatible with such e-commerce platforms as Shopify, Magento, WooCommerce, BigCommerce, osCommerce, Squarespace, Volusion, and other resources that are widely used by many businesses for supporting their e-commerce sites.
-To make your routing operations and logistics transactions as easy and fast as possible, Route4Me enables you to effortlessly import all your orders from various e-commerce platforms and use them for planning efficient and optimized routes.
-Planning routes with imported or newly generated orders right on the map enables you to get a visual overview of your customers’ spatial arrangement, improve your routing patterns, and make your logistics transactions more strategical.
+Route4Me’s dynamic routing software is compatible with such e-commerce platforms as Shopify, Magento, WooCommerce, BigCommerce, osCommerce, Squarespace, Volusion, and other resources that are widely used by many businesses for supporting their eCommerce processes.
+To make your route planning and eCommerce delivery operations as easy and fast as possible, Route4Me’s route optimization software enables you to effortlessly import all your orders from various eCommerce platforms and use them for planning efficient and optimized routes with multiple destinations.
+Planning multi stop routes with imported or newly generated orders right on the map enables you to get a visual overview of your customers’ spatial arrangement, improve your eCommerce delivery routes, and make your logistics transactions more strategical.

 To plan one or multiple routes with orders on the Orders Map, first, go to “Orders” from the navigation menu.